Concept Comparison Routine (PL)

 Concept comparison really help me reinforce how I teach English Learners vocabulary.
 I like how we provide language for students to understand the vocabulary and offer them time to expand on the vocabulary words.

-dvaz67 Over 5 years ago
+dvaz67 About 7 years ago

 Date of PD: 12-5-2018